bsv9/custom-zabbix-templates/oxidized/README.md

 # Configuration Backup Monitoring via Oxidized
 A template for monitoring configuration backups via Oxidized.
-Also notify when changes are made to the configuration.”
+Also notify when changes are made to the configuration.

 ## Requirements
 Zabbix version: 7.0 and higher.